Rades98/FluentTesting/docs/blob/azureExplorer.md

 ## Known issues with third party image
-This tool looks cool and is fully configured, but there is no working support for deleting and downloading files, tested with pd
+This tool looks cool and is fully configured, but there is no working support for deleting and downloading files, tested with pdf/png